Manta-Network/docs/docs/calamari/CommunityCollatorsProgram.md

     Both params should be the same.

-7. Fill the [collator application](https://docs.google.com/forms/d/e/1FAIpQLScizDDMq7jWeOPVVEMr3EY_Z6N6ugdkL8aKgAbZ9lAJX6DEOQ/viewform) form.
+7. Ensure you have filled the form [collator application](https://docs.google.com/forms/d/e/1FAIpQLScizDDMq7jWeOPVVEMr3EY_Z6N6ugdkL8aKgAbZ9lAJX6DEOQ/viewform).
 If approved, Calamari council will submit a motion to promote you as a candidate.
 > Tips: Candidate doesn’t mean your node is collator.
 For example, if current candidates spots is 3, and some other candidates occupy all spots, you’re the 4th, you have to wait until there’s a node is unregistered or more collator spots are open by council.

 8. After ~2 sessions(about `6` to `12` hours) pass, you will see blocks produced from your collator.